mschethan/mschethan/README.md

 - 👋 Hi, I’m @mschethan
 - 👀 I’m interested in coding
-- I’m currently learning python 👨‍💻
+- I’m currently learning python, Reactjs and Java 👨‍💻
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me - mschethan31@gmail.com